Contributing

 - projectName: the project name assigned by the user when running the

-task. - projectNameLower: the same value of projectName but in lower case.
+cleanArchitecturetask. - projectNameLower: the same value of projectName but in lower case.

 - package: package defined by the user when the project was created, for example:

-- packagePath: package path of the package defined, for example:
+co.com.bancolombia.sample - packagePath: package path of the package defined, for example:

-- all constants defined in
+co/com/bancolombia/sample - All constants defined in

-with the same constant name, for example:- PLUGIN_VERSION:
+Constantswith the same constant name, for example:- PLUGIN_VERSION:

 Constants.PLUGIN_VERSION